 Okaloosa County continues to evaluate surface waters in the Yellow and Shoal river basins as potential future water supply sources.
 Potential facilities may include direct withdrawal and treatment systems, as well as an offline reservoir or other storage facilities.
 In 2015, the county completed a major land acquisition and has facilitated public workshops jointly with the U.S. Army Corps of Engineers as part of its long-range water supply planning efforts.
-The District will continue efforts to support planning for alternative surface water development, including accelerating the MFL development schedule for the Shoal and Lower Yellow River system to begin in FY 2016-2017.
+The District will continue efforts to support planning for alternative surface water development, including MFL development for the Shoal River system, which began in FY 2016-2017.
+As part of the MFL development, the western district regional groundwater flow model described above will include refinements to better represent the permeable zones within the sand-and-gravel aquifer in the vicinity of the Shoal River.